dlstreamer/pipeline-server/docs/run_script_reference.md

   [--user name of user to pass to docker run]
-  [--name container name to pass to docker run] [--device device to pass to docker run]
-  [--dev run in developer mode]
+  [--name container name to pass to docker run] [--device device to pass to docker run] [--enable-rtsp To enable rtsp re-streaming] [--rtsp-port Specify the port to use for rtsp re-streaming] [--dev run in developer mode]
 ```